Odusanya18/drone-ci-schema/README.md

 # drone-ci-schema
-This repo contains the Object schema for the Drone CI Server as generated from other sources including client libraries.
+This repo contains the JSON schema for the Drone CI Server as generated from other sources including client libraries.